KSET/kset-events/README.md

 server and Simple PHP Proxy, which is available at: http://github.com/cowboy/php-simple-proxy/

-To configure which one should be used, corsProsy must be changed in globals.js.
+To configure which one should be used, corsProxy must be changed in globals.js.